Casimir energy through transfer operators for sine-Gordon backgrounds: Proof of relation

 In Appendices B and C of \cite{KK2008} the authors prove that if the Green's function $G(x,y)$ is smooth for $x\neq y$, then for any two disjoint objects $A,B$ separated by a finite distance, $G^{AB}$ is a trace-class operator.
 Moreover, $T^A$ and $T^B$ are bounded and $T^A G^{AB}T^BG^{BA}$ is a trace-class operator.
 They also prove that the modulus of the eigenvalues of $T^A G^{AB}T^BG^{BA}$ is less than one.
-The same reasoning holds here for the weak and transparent curved background considered.
+The aim of this appendix is to demonstrate that